 - Kiana Ekpakohak

 - Reagan Evetalegak

 - Tori Evalik

 - Makaia Haviojak

 - Averi Kaiyogana

 - Amik Kapolak

-- Aidan Klengenberg
+- Aiden Klengenberg

-- Kristen McCallum
+- Kristen McCullum

 - Annica Otokiak

 - Paiden Otokiak

 - Nicolas Tologanak

 - Avi (Alex) Maksagak

-Mr. Speaker, I would also like to acknowledge that we have a large number of students who are going to post-secondary or waiting to hear back from post-secondary but I would like to wish them all the best.
-We have:
+Mr. Speaker, I would also like to acknowledge that we have a large number of students who are going to post-secondary or waiting to hear back from post-secondary, but I would like to wish them all the best.

-- Kiana Ekpakohak, who has been accepted to the University of Alberta for the transition program.
-Congratulations Kiana. - Reagan Evetalegak is going to be going to Depo Youth Camp for the RCMP as she really wants to become an RCMP member and she will be starting that journey this summer.
-Wishing Reagan all the best as she goes forward this summer, but she has also applied to Nunavut Sivuniksavut and is waiting to hear back. - Tori Evalik has been accepted to the University of Lethbridge in Indigenous Studies Program.
-All the best Tori in your future endeavors. - Aiden Klengenberg has also applied to Nunavut Sivuniksavut. - Kristen McCullum has been accepted to Lethbridge College for Early Childhood Education.
-Wishing her all the best as she goes forward in early childhood.
+We have Kiana Ekpakohak, who has been accepted to the University of Alberta for the transition program.
+Congratulations, Kiana.

+We also have Reagan Evetalegak.
+Mr. Speaker, she is going to be going to the depot youth camp for the RCMP, as she really wants to become an RCMP member, and she will be starting that journey this summer.
+I'm wishing Reagan all the best as she goes forward this summer, but she has also applied to Nunavut Sivuniksavut and is waiting to hear back.

+We also have Tori Evalik, who has been accepted to the University of Lethbridge in the Indigenous Studies Program.
+All the best, Tori, in your future endeavours.

+Aiden Klengenberg has also applied to Nunavut Sivuniksavut.

+And finally, we have Kristen McCullum, who has been accepted to Lethbridge College for early childhood education.
+I'm wishing her all the best as she goes forward in early childhood.